 - How do I care for the reptile/amphibian/bird/mammal I just purchased?

 ~ L.E.A.R.N. strongly advocates for pet owners buying and reading books about the species they own or are considering owning.
 While advice from friends, pet store employees or the internet is not necessarily always wrong, no one can impart to you in a brief conversation the many nuances of animal husbandry.
 Many exotic pets in particular will not communicate their needs as a dog or cat might, and in fact will hide illnesses until they are too severe to conceal.
 It is up to the owner to know what the animal needs at all times, and to learn how to be alert to warning signs of ill health.
-Book authors and publishers tend to go through a more rigorous research and review process than most web sites, and the information contained in a book is liable to be much more comprehensive than information you will find elsewhere.
+Book authors and publishers tend to go through a more rigorous research and review process than most websites, and the information contained in a book is liable to be much more comprehensive than information you will find elsewhere.

 - I have a tank or supplies I would like to donate.
 How do I do that?

 ~ Text or call Micha at (318) 773-9393 and describe what you have.
-He will coordinate picking the item up or setting up an appointment for you to bring the items to the shelter.
+He will coordinate picking the item up or set up an appointment for you to bring the items to the shelter.

 - You say your primary focus is indigenous reptiles and environmental conservation.
 Why do you deal so much with exotic animals?

-~ Well, for one thing we love critters, and don’t want to see them be homeless or sick.
+~ Well, for one thing, we love critters and don’t want to see them be homeless or sick.
 More important, though, is that there are still many people who will simply release pets into the wild when they are no longer wanted.
 L.E.A.R.N. is the only non-profit corporation in Louisiana that focuses on accepting many of these species, which reduces the impact to our ecosystem that introduced species can effect.

 - Can you bring some animals to our school/event/etc.?